Soc 001 - Introduction to Sociology » Fall 2019 » Exam 2

 Groups in which members take personal responsibility and work at a steady pace, even without supervision, are most likely headed by which classification of leader?

-A. democratic leader
+A. laissez-faire leader

-C. authoritative leader
+B. authoritative leader

 D. dictatorial leader